Causal Additive Models with Unobserved Causal Paths and Backdoor Paths: Search methods

 The CAM-UV algorithm is incomplete in identifying visible pairs and unsound in identifying invisible pairs.
 Soundness and completeness~\citep{Spirtes2001} can be defined in our setting as follows.
 An algorithm is complete for visible edges if and only if every visible edge in the ground truth also appears as a visible edge in the algorithm’s output.
 Conversely, an algorithm is sound for visible edges if and only if every visible edge in the output also exists in the ground truth.
 Analogous definitions apply to visible non-edges and invisible pairs.

 \textbf{Fig.~\ref{fig:illustrative_1}a} illustrates that CAM-UV might misclassify a visible edge as invisible, making it incomplete for visible edges and unsound for invisible pairs.
-Although the visible edge $x_1\rightarrow x_2$ is identifiable by Lemma~\ref{lemma:visible_parent}, the presence of the invisible parent $x_3$ of $x_2$ leads CAM-UV to wrongly label it as invisible. \textbf{Fig.~\ref{fig:illustrative_1}b} illustrates that CAM-UV might misclassify some visible non-edge as invisible, making it also incomplete for visible non-edges.
+Although the visible edge $x_1\rightarrow x_2$ is identifiable by Lemma~\ref{lemma:visible_parent}, the presence of the invisible parent $x_3$ of $x_2$ leads CAM-UV to wrongly label it as invisible.

+\textbf{Fig.~\ref{fig:illustrative_1}b} illustrates that CAM-UV might misclassify some visible non-edge as invisible, making it also incomplete for visible non-edges.
 The visible non-edge $(x_1,x_2)$ is identifiable by Lemma~\ref{lemma:visible_non_edge}.
 However, to block all backdoor and causal paths between $x_1$ and $x_2$, one must add $x_3$ and $x_4$ to the regression sets in Eq.~(\ref{eq:non_edge}).
 Furthermore, the pairs $(x_1,x_3)$, $(x_1,x_4)$, $(x_2,x_3)$, and $(x_2,x_4)$ are all invisible.
 In this case, CAM-UV will wrongly label the visible non-edge as invisible.
-See Appendix~\ref{appendix:cam_uv_step_by_step} for step-by-step executions of CAM-UV in these examples.